Vortex-type equations on compact Riemann surfaces: Three Applications.

-\ref{39} holds because of \ref{36},\ref{37} and \ref{41}.\\ Since the line bundle is of degree $1$, either $\phi(p) \neq 0$ or $\lvert\nabla\phi\rvert(p)\neq 0$.
+Since the line bundle is of degree $1$, either $\phi(p) \neq 0$ or $\lvert\nabla\phi\rvert(p)\neq 0$.
 This implies that $g(p)\leq 0$ which contradicts \ref{40}.
 Therefore $g\leq 0$.
 The same argument applied to a point of minimum of $g$ shows that $g\geq 0$.
-Hence $g=0$ showing uniqueness for small $\beta_{0}$. \end{proof} We want to remark that there is a small computational gap in the uniqueness proof in \cite{vamsi2} which can be fixed following the calculations in this paper.\\ We now complete the proof of uniqueness. \begin{lemma} If there exists a $\beta_{0}\in [0,1]$ such that $h_{\beta_{0}}=\tilde{h}_{\beta_{0}}$ then $h_{1}=h_{2}$. \end{lemma} \begin{proof} Let $T\subset[\beta_{0},1]$ be the set of all $\alpha$ such that $h_{\alpha}=\tilde{h}_{\alpha}$.
+Hence $g=0$ showing uniqueness for small $\beta_{0}$. \end{proof} The inequality $4.65$ in \cite{vamsi2} is not true.
+As remarked in the introduction, the gap can be fixed using the method done in this paper.\\ We now complete the proof of uniqueness. \begin{lemma} If there exists a $\beta_{0}\in [0,1]$ such that $h_{\beta_{0}}=\tilde{h}_{\beta_{0}}$ then $h_{1}=h_{2}$. \end{lemma} \begin{proof} Let $T\subset[\beta_{0},1]$ be the set of all $\alpha$ such that $h_{\alpha}=\tilde{h}_{\alpha}$.
 Then $T$ satisfies the following.\\ (1) It is non-empty : $\beta_{0}\in T$\\ (2) It is open : The proof of openness(see \cite{Vamsi1}) and the Inverse Function Theorem of Banach manifolds shows that locally the solution is unique and hence $T$ is open.\\ (3) It is closed : The \emph{a priori} estimates show that $T$ is closed.